Federalism in China: Federal Republic of China

 A Federal Republic of China is a proposed future federal republic encompassing mainland China (and its provinces), Macau, Hong Kong, and Taiwan.
 This "Third Republic" (following on from the Republic of China and the People's Republic of China) is proposed by supporters of the Tibet independence movement, although it would not in effect create an independent Tibet.
 Yan Jiaqi, writing for the Tibetan government-in-exile, has written that:

-Proposed flag for a Federal Republic of China, identical to the Five Races Under One Union flag, used as a national flag from the inception of the First Republic in 1912 until the demise of the warlord government in 1928.